Amber Heard testifies she was assaulted by Johnny Depp

 “We weren’t doing normal life stuff. … We were in this bubble of secrecy, and it felt like a warm glow,” she said.

-She said the first act of physical violence came as she was looking at one of his tattoos and couldn’t read it.
+She said that first act of physical violence came in 2013 as she was looking at one of his tattoos and couldn’t read it.
 She laughed when Depp told her it said “Wino” — an alteration to a tattoo he had made when he’d been dating actor Winona Ryder.

 Depp, who has already taken the stand and testified for four days, told jurors a different version of the story.